-In this guide to the way GDPR and PECR impact your B2B marketing campaigns we will look at the regulations and examine some of the issues our small and medium-sized business clients regularly encounter.
+In this guide to the way UK GDPR and PECR impact your B2B marketing campaigns, we will look at the relevant rules and examine some of the issues our small and medium-sized business clients regularly encounter.
+This is a complex area of law which a lot of businesses get wrong.
 If you have any specific enquiries or requests, contact one of our data protection lawyers today.

 - How does GDPR apply to B2B marketing?

-- How does PECR apply to B2B marketing?
+- What is PECR and how does it apply to B2B Marketing?